David-Edward-187/PortfolioPilot/README.md

 # PortfolioPilot

-This is a Next.js project bootstrapped with `create-next-app`, designed as a modern developer portfolio with AI-powered resume assistance.
+This is a Next.js project bootstrapped with `create-next-app`, designed as a modern developer portfolio.

 ## Getting Started